 Father’s Day isn’t just a day for dads to get more ties or golf balls.
-Sure, you could just pick him up another tie or “World’s Best Dad” coffee mug but why not do something unique this year and fix him his favorite breakfast.
-After all, we’re talking about the guy who probably taught you how to tie your shoelaces, play catch, and ride a bike.
-To help you in the ideas department, I’ve put together a delicious breakfast featuring Foolproof Eggs Benedict that is sure to show that special man in your life how much he means to you.
+And Mother’s Day isn’t just a day to pick up flowers.
+Sure, you could just pick your day up another tie or “World’s Best Dad” coffee mug, or your Mom some flowers from the grocery story.
+But why not do something unique this year and fix Dad or Mom their favorite breakfast.
+After all, we’re talking about the parents who probably taught you how to tie your shoelaces, play catch, and ride a bike.
+To help you in the ideas department, I’ve put together a delicious breakfast featuring Foolproof Eggs Benedict that is sure to show that special man or lady in your life how much they mean to you.

 Father’s Day is always celebrated on the third Sunday of June to honor dads, grandfathers, step-dads and all men who act or have acted as a father figure.
 According to several Web sites, like most holidays that go way back, the origin is hard to trace, but most sites agree that Sonora Dodd played a big part in starting the holiday.

 The first Father’s Day celebration was held in 1910 at the local YMCA in Spokane, Washington and was organized by Sonora Smart Dodd, who wanted to honor her father.
 In 1966, President Lyndon Johnson named the third Sunday of June Father’s Day.
-It wasn’t until 1972, however that President Richard Nixon made Father’s Day an official national holiday – about 60 years after Mother’s Day had been so designated.
+It wasn’t until 1972, however, that President Richard Nixon made Father’s Day an official national holiday – about 60 years after Mother’s Day which is held in May had been so designated.

-So, now back to Eggs Benedict for breakfast for dear old dad.
+So, now back to Eggs Benedict for breakfast for dear old Dad or Mom.
 If you have never had it, you are in for a real treat.
-It is out of this world delicious and the stuff dreams are made of.
-You toast an English muffin, add a slice of salty crispy Canadian bacon, top with a delicate perfectly cooked poached egg then, and this is really the best part, you top it with the most decadent creamy dreamy, homemade Hollandaise Sauce.
+It is out of this world delicious, and the stuff dreams are made of.
+You toast an English muffin, add a slice of salty, crispy Canadian bacon, top with a delicate perfectly cooked poached egg then, and this is really the best part, you top it with the most decadent creamy dreamy, homemade Hollandaise Sauce.
 You will most definitely score points for this mouth-watering breakfast.

 Baked Eggs Directions: